 PANEL DISCUSSION AND LIVE CHAT AUDIENCE Q&A:

-- Stefanie Wager, President of the National Council for the Social Studies, and Education Partner Manager for the Open Educational Resources (OER) Project, a coalition of educators and historians focused on boosting student engagement and achievement through transformational social studies programs
+Stefanie Wager, President of the National Council for the Social Studies, and Education Partner Manager for the Open Educational Resources (OER) Project focused on boosting student achievement through transformational social studies programs

 The Where Are the Women?
-Summit is presented by Unladylike2020 in partnership with PBS’s flagship biography series American Masters, WNET, National Women’s History Museum, National Council for the Social Studies, National Council for History Education, National Women’s Hall of Fame, and National Women’s History Alliance, with funding from the Corporation for Public Broadcasting and in collaboration with PBS LearningMedia.
+Summit is presented by Unladylike2020 in partnership with PBS’s flagship biography series American Masters, WNET, National Women’s History Museum, National Council for the Social Studies, National Council for History Education, National Women’s Hall of Fame, and National Women’s History Alliance, with educational content provided by PBS LearningMedia and funding from the Corporation for Public Broadcasting.